dchote/fanatecWheelUSB/README.md

 Currently the Makefile is setup to build on MacOS, building will eventually be done using a container and Github Actions.
 Please ensure you have the latest Arduino IDE and Teensyduino (https://www.pjrc.com/teensy/td_download.html) installed.

+You will need to copy the files from `hid_hack` in to your teensy3 cores folder.
+Please create a backup copy of the files before doing so.

 ## Original Project
 This is a fork of @darknao's btClubSportWheel project found here: https://github.com/darknao/btClubSportWheel